 - Create a new Google Analytics 4 property

-- Install the tracking code on your website
+- Install the tracking code on your website (replace the existing UA tracking code)

 - Verify the new implementation is working properly by accessing the real-time report.